Trump threatens to end insurance payments if no healthcare bill

 "President Trump was optimistic about the Graham-Cassidy-Heller proposal," Graham added.
 "I will continue to work with President Trump and his team to move the idea forward."

-Additional reporting by David Lawder in Washington; Editing by Matthew Lewis
+Additional reporting by David Lawder in Washington; Editing by Matthew Lewis and Jonathan Oatis